A World to End (preview)

 I dropped down into the opening and felt the air whooshing past.
 I braced for impact, knowing my athletics would absorb the damage.

 My boots thudded into the soil, my knees buckled slightly, and I dropped to the ground, my sword falling momentarily free.
-I reached out and grabbed it, using my shorthand to stow it.
+I reached out and grabbed it, using my Inventory shortcut to stow it.
 I then looked up into the darkening opening far above.
 Something glinted.

 “Valentine, is that you?”